electron/electron/docs/api/browser-window.md

 Returns whether the window is visible on all workspaces.

 **Note:** This API always returns false on Windows.

+### BrowserWindow.setOffscreenRender(isOffscreen)

+Sets the offscreen rendering, if `true` the `frame-rendered` event will fire, when the frame changes.

 ## Class: WebContents